Award Criteria – Nurse of the Year

 Nominees must have a history of working in an oncology setting and/or a demonstrated commitment to oncology nursing.
 Nominees must be members of CANO/ACIO.

-Nominees will be evaluated based on examples and descriptions of exemplary service, with an emphasis over the past year in the following three areas:
+Nominees will be evaluated based on examples and descriptions of exemplary service, with an emphasis on recent accomplishments in the following three areas:

 - Oncology nursing excellence